 - Enjoy what you are doing

-Before starting your preparation for CAT make a note of your strengths and weaknesses in the aspect of the test, for example, you may be strong in physics, chemistry and weak in math.
-Once you mark down your weaknesses you can turn them into strengths in the exam point of view and to do so, it is advised to take as many mock tests as possible until you improve.
+Before starting your preparation for CAT, make a note of your strengths and weaknesses from the standpoint of the test; for example, you may be strong in Physics and Chemistry and weak in Maths.
+Once you identify your weaknesses, you can turn them into strengths from the exam point of view, and to do so, it is advised to take as many mock tests for CAT as possible until you improve.

-It is advised to practice hard as only learning chapters is not going to lead you anywhere and moreover, final exam calls for answering questions, hence it is better to practice until you become perfect.
+It is advised to practise hard, as only learning chapters is not going to lead you anywhere, and moreover, the final exam demands answering questions precisely; hence, it is better to practise until you become perfect.

-Preparing for CAT doesn’t mean you have to sacrifice all your likes or your routine life.
-Though your CAT timetable demands most of your time in studies it is always suggested to exercise and keep your mind and body calm.
+Preparing for CAT doesn’t mean you have to sacrifice all your hobbies or your routine life.
+Though your CAT timetable demands most of your time in studies, it is always suggested to exercise and keep your mind and body calm.

 - Give priority to important chapters

-- Don’t start with new chapters when the exam is approaching as it will create lot of stress and you may tend to lose confidence about chapters that you are comfortable with
+- Don’t start with new chapters when the exam is approaching, as it will create a lot of stress, and you may tend to lose confidence in chapters that you are comfortable with

-When the D-day comes, don’t panic thinking about what you don’t know instead be confident of things you know and above all enjoy what you are doing.
+When the exam day approaches, don’t panic thinking about what you don’t know; instead, be confident of things you know, and above all, enjoy what you are doing.